The first medication

 • Stroke.
 Strokes have been reported in some people who have taken CAPRELSA and in some cases have caused death.
 Stop taking CAPRELSA and call your health care provider right away if you have symptoms of a stroke which may include: numbness or weakness of the face, arm or leg, especially on one side of the body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, dizziness, loss of balance or coordination; sudden, severe headache.

 • Bleeding.
 CAPRELSA can cause serious bleeding that can lead to death.
-Tell your health care provider right away if you have severe bleeding while you are taking CAPRELSA.
+Tell your health care provider right away if you have severe bleeding during treatment with CAPRELSA.

 • Heart failure.
 CAPRELSA can cause heart failure that can lead to death.
 You may have to stop taking CAPRELSA if you have heart failure.
 Heart failure may not be reversible after stopping CAPRELSA.
 Your health care provider should monitor you for signs and symptoms of heart failure.